Bridging the Language Gap: Dynamic Learning Strategies for Improving Multilingual Performance in LLMs: Dynamic Learning Approach to Improve Multilingual Performance

-As demonstrated in Section~\ref{sec:prompts} and Section~\ref{sec:hybrid}, it is evident that a one-size-fits-all approach does not exist when it comes to selecting the optimal strategy for diverse multilingual datasets, models, and languages.
-This leads us to the crucial question: \textit{How can we dynamically determine the most appropriate strategy for each query, ensuring maximum multilingual performance?}
+\textbf{Motivation:} A one-size-fits-all solution does not exist for selecting the best combination of prompt strategy, embeddings, and LLM for different languages.
+This raises the key question: Can we dynamically determine the optimal configuration for each query to maximize multilingual performance?

-\textbf{Formulation.} We frame our strategy selection problem as a learning problem, where a learning agent is tasked with choosing an optimal strategy.
-In this scenario, the agent's objective is to select the most suitable approach and prompt strategy, and subsequently receive rewards based on the quality of the chosen combination.
-These rewards serve as valuable feedback for the agent to learn and improve its decision-making capabilities.

-The action space available to the agent encompasses all possible combinations of prompting strategies and embedding approaches.
-The available choices consist of five prompting strategies (Mono, Trans, Sim, Agg\_Trans, Agg\_Src) and two embedding approaches (GPT-emd, ML-emd), resulting in a total of ten choices.
-It is worth noting that while additional dimensions, such as the type of LLM model (\dv, \turbo, \gptfour) or temperature setting (ranging from 0 to 1), can be introduced, we have focused on the \turbo model with a fixed temperature for the sake of simplicity.
-However, it should be emphasized that the learning algorithms presented in this work are generic and can be easily extended to accommodate additional dimensions.
-Furthermore, our experimentation involves exploring various metrics, including \meta, \gpteval score, and HA score (discussed in Section~\ref{sec:metrics_discussion}), which serve as rewards in our learning algorithm.